 The community reserve of Lake Tele has an enormous concentration of animals and the highest density of gorillas in all of Africa.
 And although it is not always easy to see animals in this area, you have to keep in mind that having encounters with the different fauna of the Lac Tele Community Reserve (gorillas, chimpanzees, snakes, etc.) could lead to unpredictable situations.

-The food will be absolutely basic.
-The water will be what we find in streams or lianas, and it is possible that in some occasions we will have to camp on humid or wet soils in a very reduced space.
+To be part of this expedition you must be in good physical and psychological shape.
+You have to be able to withstand extreme and stressful conditions.
+Food will be absolutely basic.
+The water will be the one we find in the streams or in the vines, and it is possible that in some occasions we will have to camp on humid or wet soils in a very reduced space.